Jane Rhodes

 Jane Rhodes-Professor and head of African American studies / Photo: Jenny Fontaine

-Jane Rhodes (Photo: Jenny Fontaine/UIC)
+Jane Rhodes (Photo: Jenny Fontaine/University of Illinois Chicago)

 From Black Lives Matter activism, to television and other mediums, the issue of African American representation is at the forefront of American discussion.